teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/2d-preprocessing.md

 ```
 ````

 For HIV-5-TS, the data were collected in super resolution mode, the physical pixel size is 1.35 $Å/px$.
 Processing data without first downsampling may reduce the aliasing of high-frequency signals in the image but significantly increases the computational overhead.
 In this case we will use Warp to downsample the data by a factor of 2, in order to return to the physical pixel size of the detector.
 For now, the exposure can be left at zero.
-For tilt-series date, dose-dependent exposure weighting (dose-weighting) is dealt with at a later stage.
+For tilt-series data, dose-dependent exposure weighting (dose-weighting) is dealt with at a later stage.

 ```{attention}
 When processing other data, you may need to provide a gain reference here.